TalariRamesh/Excel-Sales-Analysis-Dashboard/README.md

 3. Interact with the slicers and filters to analyze revenue by occasions, categories, time, and cities.

-4. (Optional) Use Power Query Editor to refresh datasets with new data.
+4. Use Power Query Editor to refresh datasets with new data.

 👨‍💻 Author